mmgen/mmgen-wallet/README.md

   non-interactive, allowing you to automate repetitive tasks using shell scripts.
-- The project also includes the [`mmgen-tool`][L] utility, a handy “Swiss Army knife” for cryptocurrency developers.
+- The project also includes the [`mmgen-tool`][L] utility, a handy “Swiss Army knife” for cryptocurrency developers, and [`mmgen-cli`][cl], for easy communication with the RPC interfaces of all supported coin daemons.

 #### Supported platforms: